Google Pixel 10 Pro vs Pixel 9 Pro: All upgrades explained

 Telephoto 48 MP f/2.8 113mm 5x optical zoom | Telephoto 48 MP f/2.8 113mm 5x optical zoom |

 The Pixel 9 Pro managed an overall score of 151 (the current best is 158), so a pretty good result.
-We expect the Pixel 10 Pro to be able to at least match that (given the identical hardware), but Google might also add new AI magic and polish the post-processing algorithms further.
+The Pixel 10 Pro exactly matches that score, but there are subtle differences in the sub-score.

 Battery Life and Charging

-The Google Pixel 10 Pro is expected to have a battery capacity of 4,700 mAh, which is decent considering the size of the phone.
+The Google Pixel 10 Pro comes with a battery capacity of 4,870 mAh, which is decent considering the size of the phone and also a slight upgrade compared to the last gen model.
 Sadly, the overall battery score of the Pixel 9 Pro wasn't that impressive—the phone ranked #66 among devices tested in the past two years.

 Pixel 10 Pro | Pixel 9 Pro |